 - ONGC is likely to defer dividend on account of buyback.

-- Though ONGC price is suppressed being an election years, purely based on issue size, buyback price there is only a little attraction for arbitrage investors at this price.
+- Though ONGC price is suppressed being an election years, purely based on issue size, buyback price there is only a little attraction for arbitrage investors at this price ( See latest comments as due to Little arbitrage interest ONGC buyback has turned attractive).
 However if ONGC is able to maintain a reasonable price post buyback as it is in F&O & its ability to post good numbers, the returns may increase marginally.